Aatrick/LightDiffusion/README.md

 To use the Prompt enhancer refer to this [guide](https://github.com/ollama/ollama?tab=readme-ov-file) to install and run those commands
 `ollama run llama3.2`
 `pip install ollama`

+### Tips and Tricks

+Be aware that the prompt enhancer is not perfect and might not work as expected.
+If you have any issues, uncheck and rechek the prompt enhancer checkbox in the GUI.

+Flux works best with resolutions corresponding to megapixel sizes, refer to this [guide](https://www.reddit.com/r/StableDiffusion/comments/1enxdga/flux_recommended_resolutions_from_01_to_20/) for more information.